sokafootball/job-finder/README.md

-A React-Redux app that looks for job positions on GitHub through the GitHub job API.
+A React-Redux app that looks for job positions on careeronestop.org API